ngageoint/mage-server/README.md

 Want to use the API to build your own client?
 Swagger has many tools to generate method stubs based on the api.
 [Swagger Codegen](https://github.com/swagger-api/swagger-codegen/blob/master/README.md) is a good place to start.

 #### iOS and/or Android
 Thinking about your own iOS or Android application based on the MAGE API.
-We have an [Android SDK](https://github.com/ngageoint/mage-android-sdk) and [iOS SDK](https://github.com/ngageoint/mage-ios-sdk) project built around the MAGE API.
+We have [Android SDK](https://github.com/ngageoint/mage-android-sdk) and [iOS SDK](https://github.com/ngageoint/mage-ios-sdk) projects built around the MAGE API.

 ## Setup and installation
 Currently MAGE runs on most linux flavors such as OSX, CentOS and Ubuntu.
 Windows is not currently supported, but with a little work (mainly paths) and testing this is possible.